BotSolver/BetterMint/README.md

 **Legit Auto Move**: Let the computer make moves for you.
 - Automatically make a move after it had finished thinking, it will be a random best move!
 - !!
-Now okay for use aganist players without getting banned!
+Now okay for use aganist players!

 **Auto Move Delay**: Let's delay that computer a bit.
 - Automatically make a move after a certain period of time.
 - !!
-Helps to stop being banned!
+Helps to learn timings!

 **Auto Move Delay Randomization**: Let's add some stuff.
 - Automatically make a move after the first delay with a addition of a random period of time!
 - !!
-With the right settings you won't be banned.
+With the right settings you won't be bad at timings.

 **Accuracy Controlling Settings**: Self explainatory.
 - We have multiple settings for controlling accuracy.